Based on a true story.

 2024

 Based on true stories and historical events.
-The production budget of $38,000,000 was reportedly funded by philanthropists who backed the social impact and artistic ambition of the film.
+The production budget of $38M was funded entirely by philanthropists who backed the social impact and artistic ambition of the film.
 Variety describes ORIGIN, written and directed by Academy Award-nominee Ava Duvernay, as “a swirling tornado of ideas” and “a masterpiece.”

 Comps: Similar budget to ON THE ROOF